-When filing a code of conduct complaint, faculty shall ensure the student is notified of any charge of violation of academic integrity and the corresponding academic remedy.
+Faculty shall ensure the student is notified of any charge of violation of academic integrity and the corresponding academic remedy.
 Faculty shall report violations of academic integrity or any conduct incident and the corresponding classroom remedy to the appropriate Academic Dean and the Conduct Officer.